JNRowe/jnrowe.github.io/articles/rcs.rst

 The screenshot to the right shows ``rcsi`` in use on a sample partially |RCS|
 controlled directory.
-All the information it contains should be fairly self explanatory, and even if it isn't the package comes with a comprehensive man page and README.
+All the information it contains should be fairly self explanatory, and even if it isn’t the package comes with a comprehensive man page and README.

 .. code-block:: text